• Skip to main content

 SIG P290 RS Enhanced Review

 SIG SAUER makes some very reliable, very tough fighting handguns.
 I’ve owned a P220 and several P226 pistols.
 My final stop in my police career required I carry a P226 chambered in .40 S&W. It never failed me.
-But when it comes to subcompact pistols for backup or concealed carry, SIG SAUER is not the name that leaps to my mind.
-I’ve got other guns for that.

-Recently, I was given the chance to review the SIG P290 RS Extreme.
+Recently, I was given the chance to review the SIG P290 RS Enhanced.
 The P290 RS series is a diminutive line of pistols that share some of the look and feel of the larger P226 series of pistols.
 Yet, they are small and light enough to be carried discreetly from view.
 In this article, I will give you my thoughts about this pistol: what I liked, and what I did not.

 The SIG SAUER P290 RS is a polymer-framed, double-action-only (DAO) pistol chambered in 9mm.
 The handgun is compact and is clearly designed for concealed carry.

-SIG Sauer P290RS magazineThe gun comes with two magazines: a six-round mag and an eight-round mag.
+The gun comes with two magazines: a six-round mag and an eight-round mag.
 The six-round mag fits nearly flush, but has a small extension that allows for a little extra grip on the gun.
 The eight-round magazine extends below the magazine well and has a short sleeve that fits over the bottom of the magazine.
 The sleeve can be removed, but when in place, it does not shift or move up and down the magazine body.

 With many small guns, you wind up with tiny or nearly non-existent sights.
 For all but the smallest of guns, I think this is a mistake, and I prefer a gun to have useable sights.
 The P290 RS comes with full-size SIGLITE night sights.
-The sights are in a three-dot configuration with tritium vials for low light shooting.
+The sights are in a three-dot configuration with tritium vials for low-light shooting.
 I find the sights are easy to see and use.

 Your experience may differ, but I have always found that SIGLITE sights are a bit weak compared to other brands of night sights.
 Unfortunately, I found this to be the case on the P290 RS.
 In very dark conditions, they were useable.
 In low-light conditions, I didn’t think they were bright enough to make much of an improvement over plain white dots.